 a single set of rules

-database on over 400.000 horsesWorld Fengur is the original lineage register (official studbook) for the Icelandic horse.
-It gathers information on the Icelandic horse in the member countries of FEIF, and makes this available online.
+World Fengur is the original lineage register (official studbook) for the Icelandic horse.
+It gathers information on Icelandic horses in FEIF member countries, and makes it available online.
 World Fengur contains details on all registered Icelandic horses in the world.
 In World Fengur, anything from a list of offspring and their owners, to competition results, photos and breeding value prediction (BLUP) can be found.
-Virtual pairing can be made, checking out the options of various colours, possible breeding value in different traits etc. Only proven pure-bred Icelandic horses can be registered in World Fengur and currently it hosts information on over 400.000 horses.
+Virtual pairing can be made, checking out the options of various colours, possible breeding value in different traits etc. Only proven pure-bred Icelandic horses can be registered in World Fengur and it currently hosts information on over 400,000 horses.

 The Icelandic horse community is a welcoming big family consisting of Icelandic horse lovers all around the world.
 Read more

 Professionalism, education, and knowledge characterises activities and work concerning the Icelandic horse.
 Read more

 There are many opportunities to meet up with new and old friends at events around the world, from World Championships to sheep round-ups in Iceland.
 Read more